openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

   error about use of a deprecated or obsoleted declaration.
 Useful to direct users to replacement APIs.

+replacement=\ *string-literal*
+  Additional message text that Clang will use to provide Fix-It when emitting a warning about use of a deprecated declaration.
+The Fix-It will replace the deprecated declaration with the new declaration specified.

 Multiple availability attributes can be placed on a declaration, which may correspond to different platforms.
 Only the availability attribute with the platform corresponding to the target platform will be used; any others will be